sight words kindergarten

 -

-Kindergarten sight words: ran
+Kindergarten sight words: what

 – Fry, E. B., & Kress, J. E. (2006). *The Reading Teacher’s Book of Lists* (5th ed.).
 Jossey-Bass.